Morocco is a fascinating multicultural country blended from African, Arab and European influences.

 - Take a cooking course – learn how to cook traditional Morrocans dishes from a gourmet chef while enjoying great conversations, appetizers and tea.

-- Take in the colours of the Dades Gorge – There is nothing in the world quite like the Dades Valley.
-The mineral rich Dades Gorge sparkles in many hues of blue and green as well as white and red.
+Take in the colors of the Dades Gorge – There is nothing in the world quite like the Dades Valley.
+The mineral-rich Dades Gorge sparkles in many hues of blue and green as well as white and red.

-- Spend a day in Jemaa el Fna in Marrakech – one of the main cultural spaces in Marrakech, this square has become one of the symbols of the city.
-During the day it is home to juice stalls and snake charmers and as night falls is transformed into a food market where you can purchase some of the amazing culinary delights of Morocco.
+Spend a day in Jemaa el Fna in Marrakech – one of the main cultural spaces in Marrakech, this square has become one of the symbols of the city.